fluentscheduler/FluentScheduler/README.md

 ## Dependency Injection

 Currently, the library supports dependency injection of jobs (via IJobFactory).
-However, you shouldn't use it, it's on its way to be deprecated ([here's why](https://github.com/fluentscheduler/FluentScheduler/issues/71#issuecomment-307287249)).
+However, you shouldn't use it, it's bad idea on its way to be deprecated.

 ## Contributing